AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 # Processing overview
 It's good to try to keep a bird's-eye view of what's going on.
 So here is an overview of the main processing steps we'll be performing with [cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html){:target="_blank"} and [DADA2](https://benjjneb.github.io/dada2/index.html){:target="_blank"}.
 Don't worry if anything seems unclear right now, we will discuss each at each step.

+>**NOTE:** This particular dataset is already demultiplexed – meaning each sample has its own file(s) already.
+Sometimes you will get your data all mixed together in one file, and you will need to separate them into individual files based on their barcodes.
+If your data are starting in that form, you can check out [a demultiplexing example on this page](/amplicon/demultiplexing){:target="_blank"} if you'd like.

 ||Command|What we're doing|
 |:--:|:--------:|----------|
 |1|`cutadapt`/`filterAndTrim()`|remove primers and quality trim/filter|